AMSecretAgent/PULSE/README.md

 # PULSE

-Okay so the idea was simple I was tired of reading news and still not getting what's actually going on.
+Okay so the idea was simple I was tired of reading news and still not getting what's actually going on adding to that was the 1 sided newz with utter bias.

 Every app just throws headlines at you.
 No context, no background, nothing.
 So I built PULSE.